History: Europe’s 19th Century: The Birth of the Modern World

 Focussing on Britain we will explore changes to the new industrial economy, rural and city life, and the impact this had on society and welfare.
 A survey of Victorian Britain will include the arts and culture of this period.

-The nineteenth century is undoubtedly one of the most fascinating and exciting periods of history and by drawing on a wide range of material, we will discover the long shadow it still casts over the world today.
+The 19th century is undoubtedly one of the most fascinating and exciting periods of history and by drawing on a wide range of material, we will discover the long shadow it still casts over the world today.

 The impact of the French Revolution and Napoleon’s legacy.